GonzaloPena1/MemesArt/readme.md

 ## Contributing

-Feel free to submit issues and pull requests to improve LMS3000.
+Feel free to submit issues and pull requests to improve MemesArt.
 Contributions are welcome!

 ## License